sinclairzx81/signature/readme.md

 ```

 ## types
-signature-ts supports the following javascript types, these
+signature-js supports the following javascript types, these
 types are given to a signature as a string array on map().
 when the signature is invoked, the arguments passed at matched
 against the following table.